 - The Science Alliance is a consortium of UW–Madison community outreach programs in the sciences, with a website that brings information about lots of programs (that need volunteers) into one place.

-- The Global Health Institute has a listing of volunteer field opportunities.
+- The Global Health Institute has volunteer field opportunities.

-- The Center for Leadership and Involvement has a volunteering page with many excellent links.
+- The Center for Leadership and Involvement has an involvement opportunities page with many excellent links.

 - For clinical volunteer opportunities, visit the Center for Pre-Health Advising's volunteering page.

 If you don't have time to volunteer during the semester, or if you want to go farther afield, you can travel, serve and change lives (including yours) on an Alternative Break.
 The Alternative Breaks program, which is part of the Wisconsin Union directorate, provides an opportunity to participate in volunteer and educational trips to culturally diverse and economically disadvantaged communities throughout the United States.
 Some trips include health and environmental projects, including conservation work on national lands and youth outreach on Native American reservations.